- 1 Anchor Winch vs. Anchor Windlass

-What you want to look out for is a water-resistant anchor winch that is built from either high-quality or military-grade materials and metals.
+You want to look out for a water-resistant anchor winch built from either high-quality or military-grade materials and metals.
 While these may be costlier, they are worth every penny in the end.

 Anchor Winch Installation

-It is vital to find anchor winch that’s easy to use, install, and won’t require much effort or boating skill savviness on your end.
+It is vital to find an anchor winch that’s easy to use, install and won’t require much effort or boating skill savviness on your end.

 It is especially true for pontoon boat owners who are new to this passion or hobby.
 Trust me, the easier the installation process – the better experience you’ll have!

 The last feature or spec to look at is whether the anchor winch is manual or electric.
 Each option will be a driving factor towards the price level and how much effort you need to put into the process of lifting an anchor.